-- 2.5 The Council, when carrying out its licensing function, will permit the use of premises for gambling as long as it is considered to be: - in accordance with any relevant Codes of Practice issued by the Gambling Commission - in accordance with any relevant Guidance issued by the Gambling Commission - reasonably consistent with the licensing objectives, and - in accordance with the Council's Statement of Principles - 2.6 This Statement of Principles (the statement) came into effect on 1 September 2007 and must be reviewed at least every three years and re-published.
-The latest Statement of Principles is due to be published before January 2019.
-Before publication the statement will be subject to a full consultation process. - 2.7 In the preparation and publication of this statement the Council will consult with: - The Chief Officer of Derbyshire Constabulary - Derbyshire Fire & Rescue Service - Relevant Council Departments, such as Planning, Environmental Health, Safeguarding Children's Board, Trading Standards and Public Health - HM Revenue & Customs - The Gambling Commission

-- Existing licence holders of gambling establishments in the city - Representatives or trade associations of existing licence holders - Other relevant bodies i.e. those involved with reduction in crime & disorder, child and vulnerable adult protection, voluntary and community organisations - Members of the public. - 2.8 The views of the consultees will be given appropriate weight when the statement of principles is determined. - 2.9 Consultation documents will be available on the Council's website. - 2.10 The Gambling Commission's Licence Conditions and Code of Practice (LCCP) require gambling premises to undertake a risk assessment taking into consideration their local information.
+- in accordance with any relevant Guidance issued by the Gambling Commission - · reasonably consistent with the licensing objectives, and - in accordance with the Council's Statement of Principles - 2.6 This Statement of Principles (the statement) came into effect on 1 September 2007 and must be reviewed at least every three years and re-published.
+The latest Statement of Principles is due to be published in January 2022.
+Before publication the statement will be subject to a full consultation process. - 2.7 In the preparation and publication of this statement the Council will consult with: - The Chief Officer of Derbyshire Constabulary - Derbyshire Fire & Rescue Service - Relevant Council Departments, such as Planning, Environmental Health, Safeguarding Children's Board, Trading Standards and Public Health - HM Revenue & Customs - The Gambling Commission - · Existing licence holders of gambling establishments in the city - Representatives or trade associations of existing licence holders - Other relevant bodies i.e. those involved with reduction in crime & disorder, child and vulnerable adult protection, voluntary and community organisations - Members of the public. - 2.8 The views of the consultees will be given appropriate weight when the statement of principles is determined. - 2.9 Consultation documents will be available on the Council's website. - 2.10 The Gambling Commission's Licence Conditions and Code of Practice (LCCP) require gambling premises to undertake a risk assessment taking into consideration their local information.
 This is dealt with in greater detail in section 9. - 2.11 The Statement will not override the right of any person to make an application, make a representation in regard to an application, or apply for a review of a licence, as each will be considered on its own merits, and in accordance with the Gambling Act 2005.